Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-We then employ eq.\@ \eqref{eq_area_ext_hd_smallCP} to obtain the following expression for the holographic entanglement entropy from eq.\@ \eqref{eq_hee_sg}
+We then employ eq.\@ \eqref{eareahdexscp} to obtain the following expression for the holographic entanglement entropy from eq.\@ \eqref{eheesg}

-Through the comparison of eqs.\@ \eqref{eq_hen_ext_hd_smallCP} and \eqref{eq_hee_ext_hd_smallCP} we arrive at the following relation
+Through the comparison of eqs.\@ \eqref{ehenhdexscp} and \eqref{eheehdexscp} we arrive at the following relation

-where we have $ {\cal S}_{A}^{ \textit{th} } = \frac{ 1 }{ 4 G_{N}^{ \left ( d + 1 \right ) } } \left ( \frac{ \mu \left ( d - 2 \right ) }{ \sqrt{ d \left ( d - 1 \right ) } } \right )^{ d - 1 } L^{ d - 2 } l . $
+where we have $\mathcal{S}_A^{\textit{th}}=\frac{1}{4G_N^{(d+1)}}\left(\frac{\mu (d-2)}{\sqrt{d(d-1)}}\right)^{d-1}L^{d-2}l$.

-In eq.\@ \eqref{eq_hen_ext_hd_smallCP} we note that the first two terms describe the holographic entanglement negativity for the zero temperature pure state configuration of a single subsystem with long rectangular strip geometry in a $CFT_d$ dual to bulk pure $AdS_{d+1}$ geometry.
-The rest of the terms represent the correction due to the chemical potential of the black hole.
-We further observe the cancellation of the volume dependent thermal contribution \footnote{Similar to the extremal $AdS_4$-RN configurations, the thermal contribution characterizes the entropy due to the ground state degeneracy of the black hole, corresponding to the vacuum degeneracy of the dual $CFT$.} in eq.\@ \eqref{eq_hen_hee_rel_ext_hd_smallCP} indicating the possible universality of this feature for holographic entanglement negativity, while serving to validate the conjecture in \cite{Chaturvedi:2016rcn}.
+In eq.\@ \eqref{ehenhdexscp} we note that the first two terms describe the holographic entanglement negativity for the zero temperature pure state configuration of a single subsystem with long rectangular strip geometry in a $CFT_d$ dual to bulk pure $AdS_{d+1}$ geometry.
+The rest of the terms represent the corrections due to the chemical potential of the black hole.
+Once again we observe the elimination of the volume dependent {\it ``thermal''} contribution to the leading order\footnote{The thermal contribution characterizes the entropy due to the ground state degeneracy of the black hole, corresponding to the vacuum degeneracy of the dual $CFT$.} in eq.\@ \eqref{ehenheehdexscp} which is in conformity with quantum information theory and substantiates the holographic conjecture in \cite{Chaturvedi:2016rcn}.

-With the computation of the negativity for the case of small charge having been described, we now conclude this section with the large charge scenario in subsection \ref{sub2sec_hen_ext_hd_largeCP}.